 By now open water had been reached and there were rescue aircraft flying along side.
 Now Col. January headed the airplane toward the nearest U.S. air base, Da Nang.
 As power was reduced to loose altitude to land, the number of feathering incidents with number 3 and 4 propellers greatly reduced.
 As Da Nang came into view an overhead circling approach was made to achieve the final goal, "the aircraft and crew were on the ground safely."
 All four engines were operating before engine shutdown.

 Most of the above is directly from the letter Col. January sent to me, along with two telephone conversations I had with him.
 And I thank him for taking the time to document this incident for me.
-Additional information from a letter from Mason Ezzell, along with telephone conversations with Masson help to put more of the pieces of this incident together.
+Additional information from a letter from Mason Ezzell, along with telephone conversations help to put more of the pieces of this incident together.

-As far as I know there was never an incident with any model of the Lockheed Constellation, or Super Constellation, before or since, where all four propellers feathered inflight as they did on June 4, 1969.
+As far as I know there was never an incident with any model of the Lockheed Constellation, or Super Constellation, before or since, where all four propellers feathered inflight as they did in June 1969.

 Col. January also supplied some information about the aftermath.
 Somewhat later I read additional information from the official histories of the 553rd Reconnaissance Wing.

 As you might imagine, there was some reluctance to fly the aircraft again.
 With all propellers standing still inflight it makes it difficult to carry on with the business of flight.

 Quite a bit of effort was put forward to find the culprit.
 An incident review board was appointed by the theater commander to review the problem.
-In addition to maintenance technicians from the 553rd Reconnaissance Wing at Korat RTAFB, and Da Nang, South Vietnam, the Senior Lockheed Research Engineer who originally designed the Constellation propeller system reviewed the problem.
+In addition to maintenance people from Korat and Da Nang, the Senior Lockheed Research Engineer who originally designed the Constellation propeller system reviewed the problem.